isabella232/siliconsalon.info/_pages/index.md

 {: .notice--info}

 "Please consider User Experience, even if your expertise is far from the user level."
 {: .notice--info}

+"Can I get 80 hours of peer review in return for my experts doing 80 hours of peer review of your products?"
+{: .notice--info}

 ## Participants